“I'm 100% sure that I would not have had a better time anywhere else in the United States or around the world!”

 Getting Around Campus

-Campus is very walkable and has miles of bike paths, with short-term bike rentals available from Nice Ride.
+Campus is very walkable and has miles of bike paths, with short-term bike rentals available from a variety of apps.

 The free campus shuttles will take you between the East and West Bank of campus, or over to the St. Paul campus.